 Treatment (Eyelid skin cancer surgery, Mohs Eyelid Reconstruction)

-The goals of skin cancer surgery are three fold: 1) To remove all the tumor; 2) To reconstruct an eyelid where it can properly close and protect the eyeball; and 3) To achieve the best cosmetic surgery outcome.
+The goals of skin cancer surgery are three fold: 1) To remove all the tumor, 2) To reconstruct an eyelid where it can properly close and protect the eyeball, and 3) To achieve the best cosmetic surgery outcome.
 An eye fold skin cancer surgeon specialist needs to understand these important goals.

-Eyelid cancers are usually slow growing, however because there is very little eye fold tissue to begin with, it is best to excise the lesion as soon as possible.
+Eyelid cancers are usually slow growing, however, because there is very little eye fold tissue to begin with, it is best to excise the lesion as soon as possible.
 It is often a two-step process, done in conjunction with a Mohs dermatologic surgeon who ensures that the entire tumor has been excised at a microscopic level.
-Mohs’ surgery is a procedure developed specifically to remove a cancerous skin lesion, using visualization under microscope to carefully remove the cancerous lesion layer by layer until all margins are free of any cancerous tissue.
+Mohs’ surgery is a procedure developed specifically to remove a cancerous skin lesion, using visualization under a microscope to carefully remove the cancerous lesion layer by layer until all margins are free of any cancerous tissue.
 This technique spares as much of the surrounding healthy tissue as possible.
 Many of these eye fold defects can be sutured together directly, but many others may require more complex reconstructions.
 In many of these more complex cases, Dr. Taban may need to use adjacent tissues (what we call ”flaps”), or transfer of skin from other parts of the eye fold face or body (what we call “skin grafts”) to complete the reconstruction.
 Some of these more complex reconstructions may require more than one operation to complete (what we call “staged reconstruction”).

 Read Dr. Taban’s article, “Eyelid Reconstruction Using Bilobed Flap”